+Atoms are the building blocks of all matter.
+An atom has weight; it is atomic mass.
 Atoms can join in various combinations, to form molecules and other compounds.
 Molecular structures give the exact ratios of atoms; thus, we can write molecular formulas for compounds.
 These are important in determining the molecular weight.

-Atoms are mainly composed of protons, neutrons and electrons.
-Atomic mass is simply the mass of an electron is considerably very small compared to the masses of protons and neutrons.
-So we can say that the electrons’ contribution to an atomic mass is less.
+However, the mass of an electron is considerably very small compared to the masses of protons and neutrons.
+Therefore, we can say that the electrons’ contribution to an atomic mass is less.
 Most of the atoms in the periodic table have two or more isotopes.
 Isotopes differ from each other by having a different number of neutrons, even though they have the same proton and electron amount.
 Since their neutron amount is different, each isotope has a different atomic mass.

-The definition of molecular weight is directly related to the carbon-12 isotope.
+The definition of molecular weight directly relates to the carbon-12 isotope.
 The mass of one mole of carbon 12 atoms is exactly 12 grams, which is its molar mass is exactly 12 grams per mole.
-Molecular weight of molecules containing the same atoms like O2 or N2 is calculated by multiplying the number of atoms by the atomic weight of the atoms.
-Molecular weight of the compounds like NaCl or CuSO4 is calculated by adding the atomic weights of each atom.
+Moreover, we can calculate the molecular weight of molecules containing the same atoms like O2 or N2 by multiplying the number of atoms by the atomic weight of the atoms.
+However, molecular weight of the compounds like NaCl or CuSO4 is calculated by adding the atomic weights of each atom.

-What is the difference between Atomic Mass and Molecular Weight?
+What is the Difference Between Atomic Mass and Molecular Weight?